MatthewJDavis/matthewjdavis.github.io/_posts/2017-08-31-deploy-cloudformation-powershell.md

 ---

 Following from my last post about testing CloudFormation, I'm going to write up how to use PowerShell to deploy resources to AWS with a CloudFormation stack.
-I use yaml templates but the process is the same for templates in JSON.
+I use yaml templates but the process is the same for templates written in JSON.

 The AWS PowerShell module is required and can be installed via the [PowerShell gallery] for both the desktop and core versions of PowerShell.

-The below commands will find the module on the PSGallery and pipe the result to Install-Module to install (you can change the scope to the current user if you need to - the default will install for all users of the machine)
+The below commands will find the module on the PSGallery and pipe the result to Install-Module to install (you can change the scope to the current user if you need to - the default will install the module for all users of the machine)

 ```powershell
 # For Desktop PowerShell: